-Similarly, an additional experiment was made in which the resulting text was also converted to lower-case as in the case of stemming, and the results obtained showed a further improvement, as can be seen in column step 5 of Table 2.
+In a similar way, an additional experiment was made by also converting to lowercase the resulting text as in the case of stemming, and the results obtained showed an extra improvement, as we can see in column step 5 of Table 2.

-As in the original submitted runs, our final test case considered the title field of the topic to be twice as important with respect to the description and narrative, as we presume that it contains the main information of the query.
-The improvement obtained with this measure can be seen in column step 6 of Table 2.
+Our final case of study consisted, as for original submitted results, in giving double importance to the title statement of the topic with respect to description and narrative, as we suppose it concentrates the main information of the query.
+The improvement attained with this measure can be seen in column step 6 of Table 2.

-The conditions employed in this last run will be retained for further experiments:
+The conditions employed in this last running will be the retained for further experiments:

 - 1. Employment of the atn-ntc weighting scheme. - 2.
-Stopword list obtained from the content word lemmas of the SMART stopword list. - 3.
-Employment of the uppercase-to-lowercase module to recover uppercase sentences. - 4.
-Elimination of accents after conflation to reduce typographical errors. - 5.
+Stopword list obtained from the content word lemmas of SMART stopword list. - 3.
+Employment of the uppercase-to-lowercase module for recovering uppercase sentences. - 4.
+Elimination of accents after conflation for minimizing typographical errors. - 5.
 Conversion to lowercase after conflation. - 6.
-Title statement considered as twice as important.
+Double importance of the title statement.